1. The difference between collaborators and reviewers

 They don’t need to sign up to access files or feedback

-They can only see files and feedback in the review step they were invited to
+They can only see files and feedback in the reviewer group they were invited to

-They access their review step by clicking on an email invitation or review link
+They access their reviewer group by clicking on an email invitation or review link

 A free reviewer is anyone who has signed up for an account after being invited as a reviewer.

-This gives them access to a reviewer dashboard, where they can see the status of all the files in their review step at once.
+This gives them access to a reviewer dashboard, where they can see the status of all the files in their reviewer group at once.
 They can also navigate between any projects they’re invited to using the sidebar, just like collaborators.